 They bring a wide range of little animals usually including sheep, calves, piglets, hens, ducks, rabbits, guinea pigs, alpaca, pygmy goats, a donkey and a pony!
 The list goes on and no farm would be complete without the trusted collie dog!
 Every child will also get a Mini Packed Lunch.
 Come and join us for an hour or for the whole day.
 The Café will be open as usual so the adults can get their lattes to keep warm. £ 5 per child, adults free.
 Please give us a call to make a booking.
 We are offering Group Booking Discount for groups of 10+.

 Fire & Food

-Building on last year’s event means this year’s event aims to be even bigger!
-Remember we don’t have fireworks but a good old fashioned bonfire and delicious BBQ.
+Our traditional Bivouac Bonfire is free for all!
+Food, Mulled Wine and Toffee Apples will be available to purchase!
+Remember we don’t have fireworks but a good old fashioned bonfire and delicious food.
 It promises to be a relaxed evening for all the family!
 From 5.00pm on Wednesday 5th November 2014.